DarianSS/CompilersCW/README.txt

 Void functions should be allowed to have a return statement

 Special chars can be escaped in strings. (\" or \' or \\)

+Strings("example") can only be binded to seq<char>.

+User is not allowed " or \ in their string without escaping with a \.